 Here’s the thing about birthday parties – there’s often a lot of mess, isn’t there?
 A lot of lovely mess to be sure, but mess all the same.
-I turned 27 this year and I was lucky enough to have an absolutely scrumdumptious party; live music with musicians from many different genres, yellow and pink flowers adorning the tables, bunting and glitter strewn from room to room for every guest to enjoy.
-Short of having your ultimate eco-birthday party in a forest glade surrounded by naturally-occurring flowers, food and liqueurs, with friends singing and dancing sans glitter, flower crowns, or recorded music, one needs to have some environmentally-friendly alternatives.
+I turned 27 this year and I was lucky enough to have an absolutely scrumdumptious party; live music with musicians, yellow and pink flowers adorning the tables, bunting and glitter strewn from room to room for every guest to enjoy.
+Short of having your ultimate eco-birthday party in a forest glade surrounded by naturally-occurring flowers, food and liqueurs, with friends singing and dancing sans glitter, flower crowns, or recorded music… (I mean, who doesn’t want this?!) – one needs to have some environmentally-friendly alternatives.
 So that’s what I’ve found!
 They’re all here, along with some of the ideas we used for this birthday party as well!

 First of all, the flowers.
 Flowers brighten every room and a birthday party in spring, summer, autumn or winter will have seasonal flowers relevant to its time of year.
 However, this sometimes means gathering flowers from a disgruntled neighbour’s garden, picking from a woodland nearby that’s best you shouldn’t or buying cut flowers from companies with questionable or untraceable growing methods.
 May I recommend Flowers From The Farm as a membership organisation for artisan and smallholder florists and growers which circumnavigates these pitfalls.
 This is a platform where you can search for your preferred British seasonal flowers –